 I’ve always heard nightmares about slow play at Whispering Lakes.
 Plus, you can see it from the 60 Freeway and I knew from what I’ve seen that it wasn’t anything too special.
 Nonetheless, I figured I would drive by and see what it was looking like.
 If I could get out quickly and finish before dark, it would be worth the visit.
 The good news is that when I pulled into the parking lot, it really didn’t look too busy out there.
 The first tee was wide open and the course didn’t look super crowded.
 I checked in with the pro shop and they said I could head out whenever I was ready.
 Excellent.

 The bad news is that by the second hole I had already caught up to the groups ahead.
-I found another single on the second tee there and we joined up.
+I found another single on the second tee and we joined up.
 There was a fivesome in front of us and clearly groups in front of them moving just as slowly.
 It was brutal as a twosome behind a fivesome, but it got even worse when the other guy decided to give up after 7 holes.
 That left me as a single behind the fivesome for the final two holes (both par-5s, of course) of the front nine.
 Luckily, at the turn I was able to jump ahead of them and join another twosome that was still on the 10th tee.
 The pace was still agonizingly slow after that and we waited a lot between every shot, but it was infinitely more tolerable playing with a group than by myself.

 The funny thing is that the round felt like it took forever, but end the end it was only about four hours and 45 minutes from the time I teed off to the time I finished.
 Not a great pace by any stretch, but not bad for a busy Saturday on this course.

 Otherwise, Whispering Lakes was exactly what I expected.
 This is one of the most boring layouts I’ve ever played.
 It’s very flat, it’s very wide open and there isn’t too much trouble to get into on the entire course.
-There are a few decent holes here and there and some water comes into play on some of the better holes, but there are more boring ones than interesting ones.
+There are a few decent holes here and there and some water comes into play on some of the better holes, but there are a lot more boring holes than interesting ones.
 Out here, you can pretty much swing as hard as you want with a driver on the tee and not worry too much about where you end up.
 It’s kind of fun in that respect, but it’s not terribly exciting overall.

 From the blue tees, Whispering Lakes is fairly long at over 6,600 yards and the greens are quite small.
 These elements add some challenge to it, but the dry conditions yesterday provided plenty of extra roll-out and helped negate the length.
 The biggest difference between the blues and whites is found on the par-5 9th.
-From the whites, it’s 466 yards.
-From the blues, it’s 577!
+From the whites, it’s only 466 yards.
+From the blues, it’s 577.

 The course was in “average” muni shape for this time of year.
 The fairways and rough were basically the same (no real distinction).
 They were patchy throughout—very thin in some areas and some nice patches of green/lush grass in others.
 The tee boxes were a completely mixed bag.
 Some were horrible bare sand/dirt and others were super nice, and then there was everything in between.
 The one bunker I was in was decent—not great sand but better than I expected.
 The greens were actually pretty nice.
-They were a bit “artificially” green, having been sprayed with some kind of fertilizer or something to give them a little fake green sheen.
+They were a bit “artificially” green, having been sprayed with some kind of fertilizer/pesticide or something to give them a little fake green sheen.
 They were very soft and spongy, which gave them a lot of nice bite on approaches and chips, but they were pretty doggone slow on putts.